yaningchang/Chang_Monaghan_Welbourne_AoA_Paper_for_JML/Simulation1/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 Please refer to Chang, Monaghan and Welbourne (2019) paper for the model architecture and training/testing procedures.
-The simulations are run using the Mikenet simulator
+The simulations are developed using the Mikenet simulator
 (http://www.cnbc.cmu.edu/~mharm/research/tools/mikenet/).

 Created by Ya-Ning Chang, 10 May 2019